Campus Security Report

 - Because sexual assault is a crime of power and control, the most important thing to consider when engaging in sexual behavior is the CONSENT of the other person involved.
 Only a person's consent gives one the right to engage in sexual contact.
 Therefore, consent must be many things, including:

+- (a.)
 One's sexual partner must be given every opportunity to communicate his/her wishes and limits on the degree of behavior that is initiated.
 No means no, and when in doubt, ask first.
 It is always better to hear a yes when seeking consent.

-- Consistent and prompt: Even if a person has agreed to be sexually involved with someone, that person has the right to withdraw consent at any time, even during behavior that might already be interpreted as sexual.
+- (c.)
+Even if a person has agreed to be sexually involved with someone, that person has the right to withdraw consent at any time, even during behavior that might already be interpreted as sexual.
 Consent is not implied by the fact that dinner was bought for someone, or that the parties were sexually involved in the past or even if someone was seemingly "led on" by another's behavior.

 The well-being of the other person is of the utmost importance during any sexual encounter.
 Be aware of what your partner is saying or not saying during an encounter.
 When in doubt about proceeding to the next level of intimacy, ask.
 Checking in with your partner about what you are doing is a way of sharing the power and control of the situation that was initiated by you with them.
 This keeps the interaction an equal and safe situation for both parties.